Life Changes Often Trigger Changes To Custody And Support Orders

 For parents who are no longer together, a parenting plan or support order that made sense at one time may no longer work.
-Parents' lives change, as do the needs of children.
-When an existing order is no longer in the best interest of a child, New Hampshire law allows for modification to the order.
+Parents’ lives change, as do the needs of children.
+When an order is no longer in a child’s best interests, New Hampshire law allows for modification of the order.

 - The involuntary loss of a job by either parent

 - An increase or decrease in either parent’s income